 Talking about limits can relax the tension you as a parent might feel about them.
 You might find that you find it much easier to step in with a softer no after talking about it.
 If you do find yourself feeling anxious as your feelings get triggered in the moment, it can help you to slow down, take a breath and think about why you are setting a limit.

-Kathy suggests there are at least four types limit that might be helpful to think about when you are in the thick of things.
-We’ve also included some examples of that you might say to set a clean, clear limit calmly and with warmth.
+Kathy suggests there are at least four types of limits that might be helpful to think about when you are in the thick of things.
+We've also included some examples of that you might say to set a clean, clear limit calmly and with warmth.